 - You can use the agile approach to create and deploy containers

 - You are able to use the DevOps approach.
 You are able to separate, build and development activities, which eliminates being tied to a specific infrastructure.

 - There is consistency in application behavior across different environments.
-You focus on building your application instead of worrying how it will behave in different environments.
+You focus on building your application instead of worrying about how it will behave in different environments.

 - You are able to use continuous integration

-Kubernetes also known as K8s is a technology developed by Google to support management of containerized applications that run across a cluster.
+Kubernetes is also known as K8s is a technology developed by Google to support the management of containerized applications that run across a cluster.
 Kubernetes was developed to bridge the gap between clustered infrastructure and environment requirements of applications.

-Before adopting a technology the key question to ask is what problems is the technology going to solve.
+Before adopting technology the key question to ask is what problems is the technology going to solve.
 Kubernetes solves the challenges listed below:

 - Debugging your applications